kube-logging/kube-logging.github.io/content/docs/configuration/plugins/syslog-ng-outputs/logscale.md

 ### token (*secret.Secret, optional) {#logscaleoutput-token}

-An Ingest Token is a unique string that identifies a repository and allows you to send data to that repository (https://library.humio.com/data-analysis/ingesting-data-tokens.html).
+An [Ingest Token](https://library.humio.com/data-analysis/ingesting-data-tokens.html) is a unique string that identifies a repository and allows you to send data to that repository.

 Default:  empty